 We entered into accelerated share repurchase agreements with a third-party financial institution on each of August 26, 2021 and February 24, 2022.
 The Company's accelerated share repurchase agreements are each accounted for as a settled treasury stock purchase and a forward stock purchase contract.
 The par value of the initial shares received is recorded as a reduction to common stock, with the excess purchase price recorded as a reduction to retained earnings.
 The forward stock purchase contract is accounted for as a contract indexed to our own stock and is classified within capital in excess of par value on our Balance Sheets.
 The Company's accelerated share repurchase agreements are each settled with the final number of shares received based on the daily volume-weighted average share price of our common stock over the term of the agreement, less a negotiated discount.
-The table below summarizes our accelerated share repurchase activity for the year ended December 31, 2023.
+The table below summarizes our accelerated share repurchase activity for 2022 and 2021.
+There was no accelerated share repurchase activity for the year ended December 31, 2023.

-Ag greement Agreement Settlement A Amount Initial Shares Shares Received Total Shares Date Date (In millions) Received at Settlement Received February 2021 August 2021 \$ 275.0 960,330 140,716 1,101,046 August 2021 January 2022 \$ 250.0 655,365 123,410 778,775 February 2022 April 2022 \$ 400.0 1,018,157 372,809 1,390,966
+A greement Agreement Settlement Amount Initial Shares Shares Received Total Shares Date Date (1 n millions) Received at Settlement Received February 2021 August 2021 \$ 275.0 960,330 140,716 1,101,046 August 2021 January 2022 \$ 250.0 655,365 123,410 778,775 February 2022 April 2022 \$ 400.0 1,018,157 372,809 1,390,966